-If the person is granted a work permit for a period of time less than one year, she or he will not be registered in the Swedish population register.
+If persons are granted a work permit for a period less than one year, they will not be registered in the Swedish population register.
 Residence registration is a condition to have right to health care and social welfare (Section 3 of the Population Register Act (1991:453)).